Research Training Groups

 Up to nine years.

-In the case of Research Training Groups whose establishment proposal is decided on by November 2021, one funding period lasts four and a half years.
+In the case of Research Training Groups whose establishment proposal was decided on in November 2021, one funding period lasts four and a half years.

 For Research Training Groups whose establishment proposal is decided on in May 2022 or later, the first funding period is five years and the second funding period is four years.